Quite a lot, I must say!

 Teachers are no different.

-It is doesn’t mean you’re a control freak, rather it is the desire to have an organised environment that would facilitate learning and assimilation.
+It is doesn’t mean you’re a control freak, rather it is the desire to have an organized environment that would facilitate learning and assimilation.

-- What are your expectations for an organised class?
+- What are your expectations for an organized class?

 - Do you feel like you need to have complete control of your class?

-- Does an unorganised class hamper your thought process thereby interfering with your teaching?
+- Does an unorganized class hamper your thought process thereby interfering with your teaching?